DLeePretorius/marsRoverSimulator/LICENSE.md/.gitignore/README.md

 Once the commands in the instruction file are executed, the rover will print out its current orientation and coordinates.

+A file called alternativeInputs.txt is included in the project and instruction sets from this file can be used to test alternative scenarios.

 # Why did you do that?
 I chose to keep this solution really simple and not make use of ENUMS and interfaces etc because I personally felt that this project is small enough to not require them (but I could be wrong, I guess that's up for debate).
 I feel that code should be easy to read, interpret, follow and maintain.